All Episodes

 Journalism has become a look to the future with an attempt to cement in as many people's minds the doom and the gloom that awaits us as the hours, the days, the weeks, and the months continue to pile up.

-For example, it's a story still up.
+For example, this story is still up.

 A couple days ago or yesterday, I forget when.